 DO: Post team member or co-worker vacation days as events so you’re not wasting time looking for Bill when he is out on vacation.

 DO: Post future events as placeholders, i.e. board meeting dates 3 months in advance.

 DO: Post your travel days in the Event area, mark it as busy so no one else can schedule you.
 But you or your assistant, can still schedule specifics for those day.

 - Enter the legs of the trips individually, thereby leaving the layover gaps open.
 This will allow for conference call meetings between flight legs.

 - If a flight is delayed or canceled, since the legs are scheduled separately on the calendar, you’ll know at-a-glance whether you have to re-book the entire trip or just one leg of the trip.

 - Separately schedule the driving time to the airport and to the meeting location.

 - Separately schedule time to clear security at the airport.

-- Separately schedule the car rental pick-up and return time, and include the address in the appointment.
+- Separately schedule the car rental pick-up and return time, and include the address in the appointment details, for hotels, too!

 Lesson notes are only available for subscribers.